 You can add input sources by clicking on the + icon on the top right.
 This will open the sensor database under the tab for impact hammers.
 For conventional FRF testing, it is commonplace to use a single impact hammer only.
 The pre-trigger settings of the source can be set using a pre-trigger percentage (a percentage of the time window) and a trigger level.
 In the single-input case, filtering shall always be set to none (more about this further on).

 Here the sampling settings are defined.
 The sampling rate can be set for a list of possible sampling rates in Hz supported by the DAQ.
 The sampling time establishes the length of the measurement window in seconds and can be set freely.
-The resulting block size is shown below the two values and is calculated from the sampling rate multiplied by the sampling time.

 Note that sampling settings cannot be changed when measurement data already exists within the project.
 If needed, all data can be deleted by right-clicking within the Impact Locations card and selecting Delete All Measurement Data in This Project.